State Game Lodge, Custer State Park

 President while he was here."

-Main staircase, viewed from the main door to the lodge.
+The main staircase, viewed from the main door to the lodge.
 The registration desk is to the right.

 Down the hall directly ahead is the dining room and beyond the dining room.